 - Write a police report of the same incident.

-- Describe the crash in the past tense as if you are a god-like story-teller who watched it all from above: he did this, she did that.
+- Describe the crash in the past tense as if you are a god-like story-teller who watched all the events and participants from above: he did this, they did that.

 - A close friend is sitting beside a patient in hospital in a coma.
-Write what the friend says as s/he talks to the silent patient recounting what happened at the scene of the accident, e.g.: ‘You had the kids in the back and everything and then this lunatic, I don’t know how you survived it, love, I really don’t.’
+Write what the friend says as they talk to the silent patient recounting what happened at the scene of the accident, e.g.: ‘You had the kids in the back and everything and then this lunatic, I don’t know how you survived it, love, I really don’t.’

 Your omniscient narrator is third person too, either keeping a certain distance from events or zooming in for a closer encounter with minds and hearts.